Klaus5230/demo-repo/README.md

 6. these changes are made in git and vscode
 7. change made in feature branch
 8. change made on github using main branch
+9. change made in vs in feature branch